Rowmotion on fences: Fences with few segments

-\item[(c)] The superorbits are pairs of orbits in $\cS$ and single orbits in $\cM$ and $\cL$. \end{enumerate} \end{thm} \begin{proof} (a) We label the columns of a tiling as usual.
+\item[(c)] The dihedral group orbits are pairs of orbits in $\cS$ and single orbits in $\cM$ and $\cL$. \end{enumerate} \end{thm} \begin{proof} (a) We label the columns of a tiling as usual.
 Since there will be no black tiles in rows 2 and 4, every row will intersect at least one red tile.
 Thus it suffices to specify the positions of these tiles.
 We will omit the straightforward check that the given positions of the red tiles can be extended to a full tiling with no column repeated, and that the orbits are distinct and have a total of $a^3+4a^2+3a$ columns, which is the total number of antichains of the fence by Corollary~\ref{ideals} (d).
-We label the orbits in $\cL$ by $\cO_k$ where $1\le k\le a$.
-We label some of the orbits in $\cS$ by $\cO_k'$ and the remaining ones by $\cO_k''$ where $1\le k\le a-1$.
-Finally, the sole orbit in $\cM$ will be labeled $\cO'$.
+We label the orbits in $\cL$ by $\cL_k$ where $1\le k\le a$.
+We label the orbits in $\cS$ which have no red tile with a head in row $2$ as $\cS_k$ where $1\le k\le a-1$.
+Similarly, the orbits in $\cS$ with no red tile with a head in row $3$ are labeled as $\cS_k'$ where $1\le k\le a-1$.
+Every tiling in $\cS$ satisfies exactly one of these two conditions, so these two subsets have disjoint union $\cS$.
+Finally, the sole orbit in $\cM$ will be labeled $\cM_1$.

 We now give the column numbers for the red tiles in each orbit with their head in each row.
 The orbits $\cO_k$ have $r_i=a$ for $1\le i\le 4$, and so the positions will be parameterized by $q$ where $0\le q \le a-1$.
-A dash in the following table indicates that there are no red tiles for that orbit with their head in the corresponding row.
+The symbol NA (not applicable) in the following table indicates that there are no red tiles for that orbit with their head in the corresponding row.

 (b) The following chart of the $r_i$ and $b_i$ values reduces this proof to a routine computation.